QuinnyB/aNAOmate/README.md

 * **Kory Mathewson** - [Website](https://korymathewson.com)
 * **Josh Whitney** - [Website](#)

-See also the list of [contributors](https://github.com/QuinnyB/aNAOmate/contributors) who participated in this project.
+See the list of [contributors](https://github.com/QuinnyB/aNAOmate/contributors) who participated in this project.

 ## Start Contributing
 The guide for contributors can be found [here](https://github.com/QuinnyB/aNAOmate/blob/master/CONTRIBUTING.md).
 It covers everything you need to know to start contributing to `aNAOmate`.